Strongest quarter for European Private Equity buyouts since 2010

 - Only two €1b plus deals in the UK so far this year

-The European private equity (PE) buyout market has seen a surge in deal values in the last three months with 119 deals completed and €19.7b in value in Q3 2013, the highest value since Q4 2010 and up 129% by value compared with the €8.6b recorded the previous quarter.
-Although deal volume was down by 8%, with 119 deals compared with 130 deals in Q2 2013, mega-deals took center stage and the top five deals in the quarter, with a combined value of €10b, accounted for over half the total deal value.
+London, Moscow, 8 October 2013.
+As the deal pipeline starts to materialize, the European Private Equity (PE) buyout market saw a surge in deal values in the third quarter with 119 deals completed and €19.7b in value in Q3 2013, the highest value since Q4 2010 and up 129% compared with the €8.6b recorded the previous quarter.
+Deal volume was down by 8%, with 119 deals compared with 130 deals in Q2 2013, but as mega-deals took centre stage, the top five deals, with a combined value of €10b, accounted for over half the total deal value.

 Sachin Date, Private Equity Leader for Europe, Middle East, India and Africa (EMEIA) at EY comments: “Germany is being viewed as a safe haven for investment and is ticking all the necessary quality boxes for investors.
 Its economy is sound and the recent elections passed without any real cause for concern.”

-Sachin continues: “Transactions in the €1b plus deal range held up well across Europe and this increase in mega-deals points to the fact that strategic, large, global and pan-European transactions will complete if the asset meets the buyers’ investment criteria.”
+Sachin continues: “Transactions in the €1b plus deal range held up well across Europe, but there was a slowdown in lower mid-market deals.
+This increase in mega-deals points to the fact that strategic, large, global and pan-European transactions will complete if the asset meets the buyers’ investment criteria.”

-The three largest deals this quarter originated from Germany and they accounted for a 40% share of the largest top 10 deals.
-The Springer Science & Business Media (€3.3b) was the largest buyout of Q3 2013 and is likely to be the biggest buyout of the year, followed by Ista (€3.1b) and CerameTec (€1.5b).
+The top four deals originated from Germany – taking a 60% share of the largest top 10 deals.
+The Springer Science & Business Media (€3.3b) was the largest buyout of Q3 2013 and is likely to be the biggest buyout of the year, followed by Ista (€3.1b) and Douglas Holding (€1.5b).

 PE houses return capital to investors